nathangreene3/math/README.md

 ## linalg

 The linear algebra package contains the vector and matrix sub-packages.
-A vector is simply defined as a `[]float64`, and a matrix is a slice of vectors.
+A vector is defined as a `[]float64`, and a matrix is defined as a `[]vector`.

 ### matrix